Sir John Monash, Personal Files Book 12, 2 May - 31 May 1916, Part 1

 This force would be prepared in the case of (a) to

-meet the enemy between Railhead and the outpost line, the most mobile part
+meet the enemy between Railhead and the outpost line - or in the

 of it would proceed at once towards the threatened portion of the